krutarthpatel29/Expense-Tracking-System/README.md

-# Expense Management System
+# 💰 Expense Management System

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+A simple and efficient expense management system with a **Streamlit** frontend and a **FastAPI** backend.

+🚀 **Features**
+✅ Track and manage expenses
+✅ Interactive & user-friendly interface
+✅ Secure and fast API backend
+✅ Easy setup & deployment

+---

-## Project Structure
+## 📂 Project Structure

 - **frontend/**: Contains the Streamlit application code.
 - **backend/**: Contains the FastAPI backend server code.
 - **tests/**: Contains the test cases for both frontend and backend.
 - **requirements.txt**: Lists the required Python packages.
 - **README.md**: Provides an overview and instructions for the project.

+---

+## ⚙️ Setup Instructions

 ## Setup Instructions